 NIAGARA FALLS.
-These falls are situated below Grand Island, on the Niagara River, about 20 miles from Lake Erie, and 14 miles from Lake Ontario This river unites the waters of these two lakes, and is Above the falls the banks from 11 to 6 miles wide. are from 4 to 100 feet in height, and, immediately below, not less than 300; at which height they continue as far as Lewiston, where they suddenly fall The river at the falls is about off to about 20 feet. one mile in width ; the cataract pours over a concave summit, and falls (on the American side) almost perpendicularly 164 feet.
-The Horse-shoe Fall (on the Canada side) descends, in a curved form, projecting about 50 feet from its base, to the distance The descent of the rapids above the of 158 feet. falls about 58 feet, making the whole height over Table Rock, which projects about 50 feet, 200 feet. is generally considered the most eligible place for viewing the falls on the Canada side.
-The descent from the rock is by circular steps, which are enclosed; at the foot of these stairs commences the passage under the great sheet of water, where visitants are supplied with dresses and a guide.
+These falls are situated below Grand Island, on the Niagara River, about 20 miles from Lake Erie, and 14 miles from Lake Ontario.

+This river unites the waters of these two lakes, and is from 11⁄2 to 6 miles in width.
+Above the falls the banks are from 4 to 100 feet in height, and, immediately below, not less than 300.
+They gradually diminish in height until they reach the shores of The river at the falls is about one Lake Ontario. mile in width; the cataract pours over a concave summit, and falls (on the American side) almost perpendicularly 164 feet.
+The Horse-shoe Fall (on the Canada side) descends, in a curved form, projecting about 50 feet from its base, to the distance of 158 feet.
+The descent of the rapids above the falls about 58 feet, making the whole height over Table Rock, which projects about 50 feet. is generally considered the most eligible place for viewing the falls on the Canada side.
+The descent from the rock is by circular steps, which are enclosed: at the foot of these stairs commences the passage under the great sheet of water, where visitants are supplied with dresses and a guide.
 The farthest approachable distance is Termination Rock, 153 feet from Table Rock.

 An English writer, in speaking of this passage, says, "We reached a spot 153 feet from the outside, or entrance, by the assistance of a guide, who makes a handsome livelihood by this amphibious pilotage.
 There was a tolerably good, green sort of light within this singular cavern; but the wind blew at first in one direction, then in another, with such alarming violence, that I thought at first we should be fairly carried off our feet, and jerked into the roaring caldron beneath.
-This tempest, however, was not nearly so great an inconvenience as the unceasing deluges of water driven against us.
+This tempest, however, was not nearly so great an inconvenience as the unceasing deluges of water driven against as.
 Fortunately, the direction of this gale of wind was always more or less upwards, from the pool below, right against the face of the cliffs; were it otherwise, I fancy it would be impossible to go behind the falls with any chance of coming out again.
 Even now there is a great appearance of hazard in the expedition, though experience shows that there is no real danger.
 Indeed, the guide, to reassure us, and to prove the difficulty of the descent, actually leaped downwards to the distance of five or six yards, from the top of the bank of rubbish at the base of the cliff, along which the path is formed.
 The gusts of wind rising out of the basin or pool below blew so violently against him that he easily regained the walk."

-The cataract of Niagara, the grandest spectacle in the world, suddenly bursting upon the sight of its first visiters, who could contemplate nature in her wild native dress, must have struck their senses more potently, and excited their feelings more intensely than it can now do of those who see it surrounded by cultivated fields, and monuments of art.\ What can we imagine more beautiful, more truly sublime, than a majestic river suddenly contracted into less than half its former width, after tumbling over a bed of loose rocks, precipitated, roaring as
+The cataract of Niagara, the grandest spectacle in the world, suddenly bursting upon the sight of its first visiters, who could contemplate nature in her wild native dress, must have struck their senses more potently, and excited their feelings more intensely than it can now do of those who see it surrounded by cultivated fields, and monuments of art.
+What can we imagine more beautiful, more truly sublime, than a majestic river suddenly contracted into less than half its former width, after tumbling over a bed of loose rocks, precipitated, roaring as